dtavern/grainsizeR/README.md

 If points are outside the measurement boundary or if the point resides on the same grain as a previously plotted point, click "Out of Interest" and a new point will be plotted without observation.

+Points that were recorded have coordinates saved and will appear as red circles with a blue center.
+These stones indicate that they have already been measured and should avoid further measurements.

 *Behind the Scenes*

 Scale calculations are derived from plotting two points in the image indicating distances known a priori or measurement tools present in the image (e.g. ruler).